JulyMaker/AdventOfCode/2025/Answers.md

 # AdventOfCode2025Solutions
 Day 01<br>
-Your puzzle answer was.<br>
+Your puzzle answer was 1081.<br>
-Your puzzle answer was..
+Your puzzle answer was 6689.

 Day 02<br>
 Your puzzle answer was.<br>